Isotopes of moscovium: 243Am(48Ca,xn)291−xMc (x=2,3,4,5)

 This reaction was first performed by the team in Dubna in July–August 2003.
 In two separate runs they were able to detect 3 atoms of 288Mc and a single atom of 287Mc.
 The reaction was studied further in June 2004 in an attempt to isolate the descendant 268Db from the 288Mc decay chain.
 After chemical separation of a +4/+5 fraction, 15 SF decays were measured with a lifetime consistent with 268Db.
 In order to prove that the decays were from dubnium-268, the team repeated the reaction in August 2005 and separated the +4 and +5 fractions and further separated the +5 fractions into tantalum-like and niobium-like ones.
 Five SF activities were observed, all occurring in the niobium-like fractions and none in the tantalum-like fractions, proving that the product was indeed isotopes of dubnium.

 In a series of experiments between October 2010 – February 2011, scientists at the FLNR studied this reaction at a range of excitation energies.
 They were able to detect 21 atoms of 288Mc and one atom of 289Mc, from the 2n exit channel.
 This latter result was used to support the synthesis of tennessine.
 The 3n excitation function was completed with a maximum at ~8 pb.
 The data was consistent with that found in the first experiments in 2003.

 This reaction was run again at five different energies in 2021 to test the new gas-filled separator at Dubna's SHE-factory.
 They detected 6 chains of 289Mc, 58 chains of 288Mc, and 2 chains of 287Mc.
 For the first time the 5n channel was observed with 2 atoms of 286Mc.

+242Pu(50Ti,pxn)291−xMc (x=2)

+This reaction was studied by the team in Dubna in 2024.
+For the first time, a pxn reaction was successful with actinide targets and 48Ca/50Ti/54Cr projectiles, producing one atom of the known 289Mc in the p2n channel (evaporating one proton and two neutrons).